DynamicGenetics/Epicosm_legacy/README.md

 <p align="center"> ••• </p>

-### 2.1 Running the python script independent of Docker
+### 2.1 Running the python script manually
-Epicosm will also run independent of its docker container:
+See the source file in `/src` and run it with

 `python3 epicosm.py`